MickEnev/MickEnev/README.md

 - [Database Dashboard](https://github.com/YungBulgaria/Mick_Marcos_411) - A database dashboard that supported querying across 3 different databases in MySQL, MongoDB, and Neo4j which allowed the user to edit the databases and see graphs based on queries.
 - [Tower Defense Game](https://drive.google.com/file/d/12nkk7TtX-BSvycx__5RHsbysaMhi97vE/view?usp=sharing) - A demo of the tower defense game my team and I built in Unreal Engine 5.
 The game is complete with multiple levels and a high schore system.
 - [AI Resume Analyzer](https://github.com/MickEnev/resume-analyzer) - An app that parses your resume and uses AI to give you relevant feedback on your fit for a certain job and how you can improve your chances of getting hired.
+- [PomoTomo](https://github.com/user-attachments/assets/b623d3ee-6986-44b1-b7e5-d87c75199cb7) - A Pomodoro timer with a Todo list built in aimed at maximizing focus and productivity.
 - [Lord of The Rings App](https://github.com/MickEnev/lotr-app) - My first React app that uses "The One Api" to fetch data related to The Lord of The Rings characters, movies, and books.
 - [Pokemon App](https://github.com/MickEnev/pokemon-app) - My second React app that uses the Pokemon Api to fetch data related to Pokemon.
 - [Movie App](https://github.com/MickEnev/movie-app) - My third React app that uses a movie api to display movies and allow users to create a list of favorites.